 Some with representations as old as that of the Castell d'Aro Association, which began its living crib in 1959 - becoming the oldest living crib in Catalonia - and that of Sant Fost de Campsentelles, in 1967.

-In the vast majority of people living nativity scenes are a set of scenes ranging from the most limited of three scenes to the most complex, they can count up to 30 scenes of Jesus' birth.
-Everything accompanied by a number of volunteers, in their neighbors majority of the people who surrounds himself with background music and dialogues, although some of them are static.
+In the vast majority of towns, living nativity scenes are a set of scenes that range from the most limited of three scenes to the most complex, which can count up to 30 scenes of the birth of Jesus.
+All this is accompanied by a number of volunteers, mostly residents of the town, who surround themselves with background music and dialogues, although some of them are static.

 The most represented recreations are the birth, the visit of the three Kings of the East or the flight to Egypt.
 Most of the performances take place outside, in natural or architecturally interesting spaces.
 Thus we can find them in medieval neighborhoods, in old castles, or in natural places, which helps to recreate the living nativity scenes with an even more realistic setting and becoming a real attraction for visitors.